JaydeepBhat/Canine-Classifier/README.md

 🚀 Step 5 (optional): Try another dog's image by clicking on 'Try another dog' option <br>

 ## Source code ℹ️
-These two repositories are linked to the GitHub repositories of Sarah Wilsoncook.
-As project lead, all the original codes and commits can be found in her repo.
+Directories in this repo are linked to the GitHub repositories of Sarah Wilsoncook (project lead).
+All the original codes and commits were deposited in her repo during the project work.
 Please follow the  submodule links for the same.

 ## License 🎓👀
 GNU General Public License (GPL) v3